Hedge fund Alden in hunt for another big newspaper chain

 Alden scooped up the Tribune papers earlier this year in a deal that was bitterly contested by the Tribune company's own journalists and community leaders in Tribune's markets, who sought, ultimately without success, to find local buyers for papers including the Baltimore Sun and Chicago Tribune.
 Alden also owns the Denver Post, Orange County Register and Boston Herald.

-Alden has a reputation for slashing costs that go even beyond the newspaper industry’s overall turn in that direction.
+Alden has a reputation for slashing costs, including selling off newspapers' real estate, that go even beyond the newspaper industry’s overall turn in that direction.
 The newspaper business has been consolidating as it struggles with a digital transition and shrinking revenues, and financial firms like Alden have taken an increasingly prominent role as owners.
 Newsroom jobs dropped nearly in half from 2004 to 2018, according to Pew Research, and the pandemic has exacerbated those stresses.
 About one-fourth of the country’s newspapers have closed n the past 15 years, according to research from the University of North Carolina.

 People are also reading…